-Self-referrals are services you can arrange for yourself without first calling your PCP.
+Self-referrals are services you can arrange for yourself without first calling your primary care practitioner (PCP).
 You must see a Keystone First network provider for these self-referred services.
-Services that do NOT need a referral or prior authorization are:
+Services that do not need a referral or prior authorization are:

-- Prescription eyeglasses for members under 21 years of age
+- Prescription eyeglasses for members under age 21.

-- DME purchases costing less than $500 that are covered by the Medical Assistance program and with a prescription (see the prior authorization)
+- DME purchases costing less than $750 that are covered by the Medical Assistance program and with a prescription (see the prior authorization).